JCurtisRMIT/arduino/README.md

-# knowledge Repository
+# Arduino Repository
-tips and tricks for Circuits, Arduino, MaxMSP, Processing etc
+tips and tricks for Circuits, Arduino etc